-Employability Skills specify 10 work related behaviors on which a student is graded daily.
-There should be a minimum of 5 Employability grades per quarter.
+Employability Skills specify 10 work-related behaviors on which a student is graded daily.
+Employability will be graded on a weekly basis.

-B. Related instruction - % determined by program
+B. Related instruction - 33% of a student's grade

-Related Instruction refers to all work except tests on competencies and includes practices of competencies, theory, book work, quizzes, exercises, worksheets and special projects.
+Related Instruction refers to all work except tests on competencies and includes practices of competencies, theory, book work, quizzes, exercises, worksheets, and special projects.
 A minimum of nine (9) related activities grades are required during each quarter.